poseidonos/poseidonos-gui/src/mtool/README.md

 # System Requirements:
 - Ubuntu 18.04 with python3
-- Access to internet and modern browser like Chorme or Firefox (Currently, supports Chrome and Firefox only)
+- Access to internet and modern browser like Chrome or Firefox (Currently, supports Chrome and Firefox only)
 - Display screen with resolution of 1920 x 1080 (currently tested in Mozilla Firefox and Chrome with 100% zoom level)

 # Dev
 ## Source
 > git clone http://github.com/poseidonos/poseidonos-gui.git
-### PoseidonOS-GUI code is found under `m9k`
+### PoseidonOS-GUI code is found under `src/mtool`

-## Setting up and running PoseidonOS-GUI
+## Build and Run PoseidonOS-GUI

 ### 1. Install Packages
-This step is performed along with installation of other components
+This step is performed along with installation of M9K components  (Please see ([README](../../README.md)) at the root level)

 ### 2. Run application
-This step is performed along with running of other components
+This step is performed along with build and run of M9K components  (Please see ([README](../../README.md)) at the root level)

 ### 3. Access application
 The server will run on localhost and will be accessible from the browser